-Anyways, I did what most people would do — On receiving the mail, I shared it on LinkedIn and the post just blew up, literally blew up.
-I had previously worked as a Student Partner for companies like Internshala and Bolt IoT but being an Ambassador for a company like Microsoft with more than 40 years of history in Technology and Software felt like an enormous honor.
+Anyways, On receiving the mail I shared it on LinkedIn and the response from my connections was amazing.
+I had previously worked as a Student Partner for companies like Internshala and Bolt IoT, but being selected as an Ambassador for a company like Microsoft with more than 40 years of history in Technology and Software felt like an enormous honor.

 When you get enrolled into the program, one of the first things that happens is that you get your own “@studentambassadors” Email Id along with perks like Visual Studio benefits, subscriptions to Microsoft Azure, TechSmith, Office 365 and LinkedIn Learning till you are part of the program.